AVAnnotate/documentation/pages/tags.md

 ## Tags Management System
 The AVAnnotate TMS can be used to:

-- and create project-level tags and categories.
+- Upload [Tag Spreadsheets](https://avannotate.github.io/documentation/pages/templates/) and create project-level tags and categories.
 Tag spreadsheets should be imported before annotation spreadsheets that have tags; when annotation spreadsheets containing tags are imported, they are matched to the tags.
 - Modify and delete individual tags and categories.
 Once modified, tags and categories will change across all annotations.

 ## Creating Tags